Triazolam: Elderly

-Triazolam, similar to other benzodiazepines and nonbenzodiazepines, causes impairments in body balance and standing steadiness in individuals who wake up at night or the next morning.
-Falls and hip fractures are frequently reported.
+Triazolam, similar to other benzodiazepines and nonbenzodiazepines, causes impairments in body balance and standing steadiness.
+Falls and hip fractures are frequently reported, especially by elderly persons.
 The combination with alcohol increases these impairments.
 Partial, but incomplete tolerance develops to these impairments.
 Daytime withdrawal effects can occur.

 An extensive review of the medical literature regarding the management of insomnia and the elderly found considerable evidence of the effectiveness and durability of nondrug treatments for insomnia in adults of all ages and that these interventions are underused.
 Compared with the benzodiazepines including triazolam, the nonbenzodiazepine sedative-hypnotics appeared to offer few, if any, significant clinical advantages in efficacy or tolerability in elderly persons.
 Newer agents with novel mechanisms of action and improved safety profiles, such as the melatonin agonists, hold promise for the management of chronic insomnia in elderly people.
 Long-term use of sedative-hypnotics for insomnia lacks an evidence base and has traditionally been discouraged for reasons that include concerns about such potential adverse drug effects as cognitive impairment, anterograde amnesia, daytime sedation, motor incoordination, and increased risk of motor vehicle accidents and falls.
 One study found no evidence of sustained hypnotic efficacy throughout the 9 weeks of treatment for triazolam.

 In addition, the effectiveness and safety of long-term use of these agents remain to be determined.
 More research is needed to evaluate the long-term effects of treatment and the most appropriate management strategy for elderly persons with chronic insomnia.

 Interactions

 Ketoconazole and itraconazole have a profound effect on the pharmacokinetics of triazolam, leading to greatly enhanced effects.
 Anxiety, tremor, and depression have been documented in a case report following administration of nitrazepam and triazolam.
-Following administration of erythromycin, repetitive hallucinations and abnormal bodily sensations developed.
-The patient had, however, acute pneumonia, and kidney failure.
 Co-administration of benzodiazepine drugs at therapeutic doses with erythromycin may cause serious psychotic symptoms, especially in those with other physical complications.
 Caffeine reduces the effectiveness of triazolam.
 Other important interactions include cimetidine, diltiazem, fluconazole, grapefruit juice, isoniazid, itraconazole, nefazodone, rifampicin, ritonavir, and troleandomycin.
-Triazolam should not be administered to patients on Atripla.
+Triazolam should not be administered to patients on efavirenz/emtricitabine/tenofovir (Atripla).